tposney/midi-qol/README.md

 ### **Dnd5e-helpers**
 Midi-qol has configuration options (in the optional rules section) to incorporate the AC bonus calculated by dnd5e-helpers.
 There are two settings dnd5e-helpers which allows an attack if any of the 4 corners of the target are visible and dnd5e-helpers+AC which will include the AC bonus from armor when calculating a hit.
 The bonus AC on the target will be displayed in the to hit card.

-## Short Guide configuration settings
+## Short Guide to configuration settings
+The heading says short, but it really isn't.

 ### Workflow settings
 * **Speed Item Rolls**
+Poorly named, but historical, speed item rolls let you configure how the ctl/alt/shift keys work.

 If speed rolls are off, all of the ctrl/alt|meta/shift keys and roll behaviour are the same as in core.
 There is one additional feature: if you click on a damage button in chat, CTRL+ALT click will use the critical/normal hit status from the midi-qol roll data.

 If speed rolls are enabled you need to assign the keys yourself.